OBJ File Format - All You Need To Know About

 What is an OBJ File?

-It is a brainchild of Wavefront Technologies, who created it for their advanced visualizer application for storing the information of 3D models and geometrical shapes created for the same.
+OBJ file format is a brainchild of Wavefront Technologies, who created it for their advanced visualizer application for storing the information of 3D models and geometrical shapes created for the same.

 Besides this, OBJ is capable of encoding the 3D model using surface geometry and storing the colors and textures of the particular 3D model.